What is hemifacial microsomia?

-Hemifacial microsomia (HFM), also called craniofacial microsomia or sometimes "Goldenhar syndrome" is a condition in which half of one side of the face is underdeveloped and does not grow normally.
+Hemifacial microsomia (HFM), also called craniofacial microsomia or sometimes "Goldenhar syndrome," is a condition in which half of one side of the face is underdeveloped and does not grow normally.
 “Hemifacial” means one side of the face.
 “Microsomia” means smallness.

-The deformity in hemifacial microsomia can range from mild to severe, and the areas of the face that are affected also varies greatly from child to child.
+The deformity in hemifacial microsomia can range from mild to severe, and the areas of the face that are affected also vary greatly from child to child.
 However, HFM always includes some degree of underdevelopment of the lower jaw (mandible).

 Areas of the face that may be underdeveloped in HFM include:

 - external and middle ear

 - cheek tissue

 - some of the nerves that allow facial movement